-Unless waived by Ecology, the Ecology cleanup project manager and the customer team will meet (in-person or virtually) to review expectations and discuss project specific details.
+Unless waived by Ecology, the Ecology site manager and the customer team will meet (in-person or virtually) to review expectations and discuss project specific details.
 We expect to hold the intake meeting within 30 calendar days of signing the agreement.

-We expect to provide a written opinion on the RI within 90 calendar days of accepting an Expedited VCP application.
-We expect to provide future opinions in response to complete requests within 90 calendar days, as long as you maintain communication regarding adjustments to timelines and project schedule.
+We expect to provide a written opinion on the remedial investigation report within 90 calendar days of accepting an Expedited VCP application.
+We expect to provide later opinions within 90 calendar days of receiving a completed request, as long as you maintain communication regarding adjustments to timelines and project schedule.

 Cost and billing